-Hamptons hotspot Montauk all to yourself
+How to have Hamptons hotspot Montauk all to yourself

 Most of the bars in Montauk also have a restaurant and many are attached to hotels.
 Pro-tip for the busy season: Make a dinner reservation to skip long lines in the evening.
 (But that shouldn't be a problem in the fall).

-At Ruschmeyers, a resort that closes for the season in early October, the expansive lawn and fire pit evoke summer camp.
-Plus they have a killer lobster roll.
+At Ruschmeyers, a resort that closes for the season after Labor Day, the expansive lawn and fire pit evoke summer camp.
+Plus the on-site restaurant has a killer lobster roll, delicious cocktails and an inviting bar area.
+That's not all: The camp-y resort is dog-friendly and cozy in the best sense of the word.

+Ruschmeyers is hopping in the middle of the summer, but it's lovely in the off-peak season.

 On lively weekends the place is packed, but the outside area is large enough to escape the chaos.
 For those who like to dance, there's a backroom that fills up post-midnight.